The BBC Studios Wildlife Filmmaking Scholarship

 How to apply

 To apply, you must provide us with a short statement (approximately 500 words) telling us why you wish to be considered for the scholarship.
 This statement should be uploaded with the other supporting documents that you are required to submit for application to the MA Wildlife Filmmaking course.
-In addition, you must also include a note to say you have made a scholarship application at the end of your Personal Statement section in the course application form.
+You must also include a note to say you have made a scholarship application at the end of the Personal Statement section on the course application form.

-The scholarship statement should focus on why the financial and resource support it provides is essential for you to be able to join the MA Wildlife Filmmaking course should you be successful in being offered a place.
+The scholarship statement should focus on why the financial and resource support it provides is essential for you to be able to join the MA Wildlife Filmmaking course.

-Only if your course application is successful, will you then be invited to attend an online interview, which is a standard part of the MA Wildlife Filmmaking course selection process.
-Those who have applied for the BBC Studios Wildlife Filmmaking scholarship, will be allocated additional interview time where we will interview you for the offer of a scholarship.
+Only if your course application is successful will you then be invited to attend an online interview, which is a standard part of the MA Wildlife Filmmaking selection process.
+Applicants who have applied for the BBC Studios Wildlife Filmmaking scholarship will be allocated additional interview time so that we can interview you for the offer of a scholarship.

-For scholarship applicants, both stages of the interview will be with a UWE Bristol staff member and the scholarship interview will be with a BBC Studios representative and a UWE Bristol staff member.
+For scholarship applicants both stages of the interview will be with a UWE Bristol staff member – the scholarship interview will also include a BBC Studios representative.

-Please note: if you are made a scholarship offer, you will need to accept it for the coming academic year, and deferrals are not permitted.
+Please note: if you are made a scholarship offer, you will need to accept it for the coming academic year.
+Deferrals are not permitted.

 If you have any questions about the scholarship, please get in contact with Peter Venn at Peter.Venn@uwe.ac.uk.